coredns/policy/README.md

   - `block` : interrupt the DNS resolution, reply with NXDOMAIN code
   - `drop` : interrupt the DNS resolution, do not reply (client will time out)

-* **EXPRESSION** defines the boolen expression for the rule.
+  An action must be followed by an **EXPRESSION**, which defines the boolean expression for the rule.
 Expression uses a [c-like expression format](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) where the variables are either the `metadata` of CoreDNS or the fields of a DNS query/response.
 Common operators apply.

-  Examples:
+  Expression Examples:
   * `client_ip == '10.0.0.20'`
   * `type == 'AAAA'`
   * `type IN ('AAAA', 'A', 'TXT')`